SrCinque/dash-kairos/README.md

-# horadecodar-django-youtube
+# Dash-Kairos
-Curso de Django para o Youtube do horaDeCodar.
+Estrutura do Dashboard do Sistema Kairos